$40 bucks for a good cause and a good time.

 - Ben Broussard will teach you backstage the patented “Ben Broussard Smile” to melt the ladies hearts.
 1 Male Winner

-Join Hollywood 4 A Good Time & A Good Cause…
+Join Ben for A Good Time for A Good Cause…

 Woodjock Jam Fest 2012 is excited to present MLB’s RBI Foundation with all net proceeds from the event to benefit local baseball programs.
 The RBI program has given over 1 million youth the opportunity to participate in baseball and softball programs in their local communities.